Skip to content

 Feeding and nutrition

 Most Greyhounds are not greedy dogs, but if kept with other dogs they can become competitive.
 You will need to weigh their food and feed them once or twice a day.
 Stick to the same times where possible.
 This is particularly important if you have adopted an ex-race Greyhound as they’ll be used to a strict feeding routine.
-It will make their transition to their new home easier and less stressful for them.
+It'll also help make their transition to their new home easier and less stressful for them.

 Grooming

-Greyhounds have a short, fine coat that doesn’t need grooming very often, but they do shed.
+Greyhounds are very low maintenance when it comes to grooming.
+They have a short, fine coat that doesn’t need grooming very often, but they do shed.
 Brushing once a week with a rubber brush or mitt will help to reduce the shedding.
 You’ll also be pleased to know that your Greyhound won’t need bathing very often either.

-You'll need to buy some clothing for your dog.
 This breed doesn’t have much body fat and their thin coat doesn’t keep them warm.
-They’ll need to wear a coat or jumper during the colder months to keep them cosy and healthy.
+They’ll need to wear a coat or jumper on walks during the colder months to keep them cosy and healthy.
 If they get cold, they are more likely to get ill.

 Exercise

-You probably think that Greyhounds need lots of exercise because you’ve seen them racing.
-But they only need 40 minutes a day, split into two 20 minute walks.
+You may expect the Greyhound breed to need a lot of exercise due to their racing associations.
+But they actually only need up to an hour a day.
 They are built for speed but don’t have good stamina.
 They use their energy in short bursts.

-Greyhounds love to run so should be let off lead where possible.
-But they are prone to chasing animals so should only be let off lead in secure areas.
+Greyhounds love to run so should be let off lead where safe to do so.
+But they have a strong prey drive and are prone to chasing animals, so you need to keep an eye on them, and only allow them loose in secure areas.
 If they chase an animal, they’re likely to catch it.
 They are very fast, with a top speed of 45 mph.
 Their long, powerful legs and lean bodies allow them to accelerate very fast – and they can reach their top speed within six strides.

 Training

-Training Greyhounds can be difficult.
-They’re sensitive and can easily become fearful.
-They’re also not food-motivated so even training with treats may not work.
-But they are smart dogs.
-It will take time but if you’re patient and use positive reinforcement, you will be able to successfully train your dog.
+Training Greyhounds isn’t for the fainthearted.
+They’re a sensitive breed and can easily become fearful.
+They’re also not food-motivated so even tasty treats may not tempt them.
+But they are very intelligent dogs, so with time, patience and positive reinforcement, you will be able to successfully train your dog.

-If you’re toilet training a puppy, give them lots of chances to go to the toilet.
-They will learn quickly with praise and repetition.
-If you adopt an older dog, you may need to house train it.
-Most race Greyhounds live in kennels, so are not toilet trained.
-They’ll take some time to adjust to living in a house.
-Train them in the same way that you would toilet train a puppy.
+If you rescue an older dog, you may need to house train them too.
+Most race Greyhounds live in kennels, so are not toilet trained and will take some time to adjust to living in a house.

 Temperament and behaviour

-If you watch greyhound racing, you’ll see that the dogs wear muzzles.
-This may have led you to think that they have an aggressive temperament.
-This is not true.
-Greyhounds are quiet and have an easy-going personality.
-Your dog will be affectionate with you and other dogs in the family.
+If you’ve ever seen greyhound racing, you’ll see that the dogs wear muzzles.
+This may have led you to think that they have an aggressive temperament – but this is far from the truth.

 If you adopt a retired Greyhound however, you will have to be careful around other animals.
 If they see a cat or rabbit, they will chase it, and if they catch it, they will harm it.
-This is not bad behaviour; they have been brought up and trained to chase and they don’t know any different.
+This is not bad behaviour, they have been bred and trained to chase and they don’t know any different.
 To stop this from happening, don’t let your dog off lead unless it’s in a secure area where there are no other animals.
-You could also muzzle your dog when out of the house to be safe.
+You could also muzzle your dog when out of the house to be safe – until you’re confident in their behaviour.

 Common health problems